exercism/go/exercises/concept/the-farm/.docs/introduction.md

 In Go, errors are by convention the last value returned in a multiple returns function.

-Always return the zero value for the type, if returning an error:
+Always return the default value for the type, if returning an error:

 ```go
 func Foo() (int, error) {